 It’s Time for a New Definition of Success.

-1. Success is learning from your mistakes
+1. Success is learning from your mistakes.

 Your daughter is hard-wired to make mistakes and is still developing.
 It’s impossible for her to not mistakes.
-The point is to take responsibility from them and learn from them.
+The point is to take responsibility for them and learn from them.
 Your daughter is successful every time she learns from her mistakes.

-2. Success is getting back up and beginning again
+2. Success is getting back up and beginning again.

-3. Success is enjoying your sport, art, or other activities
+3. Success is enjoying your sport, art, or other activities.

 Fierce competition can steal the joy out of any activity.
 It can knock the wind out of your daughter.
 This is a time many girls drop out of sports, gymnastics, or the arts because they aren’t “good” at it.
 Success isn’t only about being the top athlete or performer.

-4. Success is about your daughter’s best
+4. Success is about your daughter’s best.

 Your daughter is successful when she improves her best.
 This way your daughter can celebrate any improvement she makes.
 This could be 10 seconds on her mile race, learning new choreography, or 20 points on her SAT score.